Usernameisalradytaken/techAlchemyTask/README.md

 ## Whats in the project/ What i did

-5 routes where created according to the requried
+5 routes where created according to the requirement

 - `/api/weather` - Had to implement the weather api, any user can access this api http://api.openweathermap.org/data/2.5/forecast/daily?q=London&cnt=3&appid={API key} and i had to parse the data according to the requirement